multi-os-engine/multi-os-engine.github.io/_posts/2016-09-30-moe-release-1.2.0.md

 In MOE 1.3 the build-time Xcode project generation will be removed, so it is recommended to switch to persistent Xcode project mode as soon as possible.
 Please [contact us]({{ site.data.links.forum }}), if you need assistance with the switch.

-You may read more details on the background of this decision in our [Housecleaning post](/blog/2016-09-29-housecleaning/).
+You may read more details on the background of this decision in our [Behind The Scenes post](/blog/2016-09-30-removed-features/).

 ## Major Bug Fixes